 The Problem with Contact Lens Disposal

 Did you know that most types of contact lenses are made from non-biodegradable materials?
-This means that they are made from plastics which will not dissolve in water.
-They will remain intact and could make their way into our marine eco-systems; potentially harming wildlife.
+This means that they are made from plastics that will not dissolve in water.
+They will remain intact and could make their way into our marine ecosystems; potentially harming wildlife.

 How to Correctly Dispose Of Contact Lenses

 Sometimes, contact lenses are so small and thin that they get filtered out in regular recycling systems.
-This means they have a higher chance of ending up in the regular landfill.
+This means they have a higher chance of ending up in a regular landfill.